dhalsim/dhalsim.github.com/_i18n/en/_posts/2016-12-27-jenkins-nunit-integration.md

 `packages\NUnit.ConsoleRunner.X.X.X\tools\nunit3-console.exe`

 > Write at least a few unit tests, and test the project using this exe from command line.

+> Watch out the version numbers!
+You will need to arrange the batch script with the installed versions.
+If you update the packages and the version numbers change, you would need to update the script again.

 ### Step 2: Create a bat executable